runtimeverification/wasm-semantics/wasm-syntax.md

     rule (SI : STACK) ++ STACK' => SI : (STACK ++ STACK')
 ```

-Operator `#zero` will create a specified stack of zero values in a given type.
+`#zero` will create a specified stack of zero values in a given type.
-Operator `#take` will take the prefix of a given stack, checking that the value types match the supplied type-sequence.
+`#take` will take the prefix of a given stack, checking that the value types match the supplied type-sequence.
-Operator `#drop` will drop the prefix of a given stack, checking that the value types match the supplied type-sequence.
+`#drop` will drop the prefix of a given stack, checking that the value types match the supplied type-sequence.

 ```k
     syntax Stack ::= #zero ( ValTypes )         [function]